gspindles/mj-score-eval/README.md

 ### 9.0 Seven Pairs

 Seven pairs hand are hands that consists of seven pairs.
-A Seven Pairs hand cannot count those patterns which specifically require Pungs, kongs, or Chows.
+A Seven Pairs hand cannot count those patterns which specifically require pungs, kongs, or Chows.
 But it can count other patterns which do not have such requirements.
 Four identical tiles can count as two pairs as long as kongs is not declared.

 #### 9.1.1 Seven Pairs (七對子) : 35
 The hand consists of seven pairs.

 Example: ![s2]![s2] ![k6]![k6] ![c1]![c1] ![c7]7筒, ![dw]![dw] ![ww]![ww] ![wn]![wn]

 #### 9.1.2 Seven Shifted Pairs (連七對) : 320